ATM401, ATM601, and CHEM601 are online classes

 This means that for taking this class you need the technical equipment and software indicated in the syllabus.
 In addition, you have to have the pre-requisites listed in the catalog or get my permission.
 If you need a pre-requiste over-write, contact me by email.

 Curiosity and job skills

 Most interesting and challenging research questions have in common that they are ill-posed problems.
 The same applies often to tasks in the job field.

-Therefore, besides learning the fundamentals of atmospheric science this class also will teach students how to solve ill-posed questions by making reasonable assumptions and accessing the uncertainty in the results caused by these assumptions.
-This means the class teaches you also to synthesize, and assess limitations, which are needed skills for research, and highly demanded in the various professional fields.
+Therefore, besides learning the fundamentals of atmospheric sciences this class will teach students how to solve ill-posed questions by making reasonable assumptions accessing the uncertainty in the results caused by these assumptions.
+This means this class also teaches students to synthesize, and assess limitations, and to ignore irrelevant data.
+All these skills are needed for research, and highly demanded in the various professional fields.

-What happens at home, and in class?
+What else happens in this class?

 What does educational research say?

 Educational research provides evidence that students’ attention span is about 15 minutes.
 Students can recall about 70% of the lecture material presented in the first 10 minutes, but only 20% from last 10 minutes.
 Lecture pausing increased the short term recall (108/80 correct facts) and long-term retention (89.4%/80.4% exam scores).
 Collaborative learning has been found to improve academic achievements, communication skills, self-esteem, and student retention.
 Problem based learning improves student attitude.
 Also students have different learning styles.
 In an e-learning class, students can work at their own pace in a guided environment with support of peers and faculty.